by Steve Tattersall, Broadband Technology Writer, last updated 17 May 2023

-If your contract with your existing broadband supplier is coming to an end, or you've received 30 days notice of an impending price rise from your supplier, switching to a different provider represents a good opportunity to save some money and choose a more suitable package.
+If you're one of the 7.4 million UK households out of contract on your broadband (Source: Ofcom, May 2022), or your contract with your existing broadband supplier is coming to an end, switching to a different provider represents a great opportunity to save some money (on average, up to £110) and choose a more suitable package.

 Is It Easy To Change Broadband Provider?

 Switching broadband provider is now an easier process following Ofcom's decision a few years ago to introduce a 'one-touch switch process' that places the responsibility for the broadband or landline switch entirely in the hands of the company to which the customer is moving to.

 Known as the 'gaining provider led' switching process, it applies to those customers who's broadband provider uses the Openreach telecommunications network.
 The good news is that over 200 broadband suppliers currently use the Openreach network, including the likes of BT, Sky, TalkTalk, Plusnet, EE and many more.

 The likes of Virgin Media, FibreNation, Hyperoptic, City Fibre, Community Fibre and Gigaclear are not on the above list as they have their own fibre networks.
 If you are switching to or from one of these, it will be up to you to co-ordinate the start time of your new broadband service with the end of your old one.
 In this instance, it may be wise to arrange a slight timing overlap.
-There is some good news regarding this, as Ofcom announced in September 2021 that it will be introducing the same 'one-touch switch process' described above, by April 2023 - thus making it far easier and quicker to switch between all broadband networks.
+There is some good news regarding this, as Ofcom announced in September 2021 that it will be requiring providers to introduce the same 'one-touch switch process' described above, by April 2023 (note, this has been delayed & Ofcom is investigating) - thus making it far easier and quicker to switch between all broadband networks.
 In fact, the 'one-touch switch process' could take as little as a day according to Ofcom, with compensation given if takes longer.

 Here's Our 5-Step Approach To Switching Supplier: